adrienabbey/REALLY-kinda-BAD-IDLE-GAME-Just-Kidding-The-Prequel-II/docs/meeting-minutes/Meeting-Minutes-3-5-24.md

     * Action Item 2: Possibly look into implementing character save/load functions

 ## To-Do
-1. Work on second and finalized version of the design and requiremnets document.
+1. Finish the second and finalized version of the design and requiremnets documents.
 Add evaluation methods to requirements.

 ## Contributors
 * Muhammed Abushamma